The removal of Spain (but not its islands), Luxembourg, Andorra, Belgium and The Bahamas...

 Q: Can we furlough employees multiple times?

-A: Yes, provided each period of furlough is for a minimum of 3 weeks.
+A: Yes, provided each period of furlough is for a minimum of 3 weeks up to 1 July.
 Employees brought back off furlough must then be notified again of their furlough.
 However, an existing furlough period can be extended.
 From 1 July an employer can fully or flexibly furlough an employee for any period of time but the minimum claim period is one week.

 Q: Do we need the employee’s agreement to furlough?

-A: You will need to check the employment contract.
-Some contracts have clauses which allow you to send home employees with or without pay if you do not have enough work.
+A: Yes unless you have a clause in the contract which allows you to send home employees without pay if you do not have enough work.
 These are called ‘lay off’ clauses and are generally only found in employment contracts in industries such as manufacturing where they have peaks and troughs.

 Q: What if the employee does not agree to be furloughed?

 A: If the employee does not agree then if necessary, you will have to proceed with a redundancy process if that is your only option, obviously considering all alternatives to redundancy before making a final decision.
 Remember that if there are 20 or more employees in one establishment then it is important to go through collective consultation which means consulting with a union or elected representatives if there is no union for a 30-day period (20-99 employees) or 45-day period (100 or more) and filing an HR1 form (failure to do this is a criminal offence).

 Q: Can the employee still do some work for us?

-From 1 July 2020 furloughed workers who have been furloughed for a minimum of 3 weeks prior to 30 June 2020 (plus those qualifying employees returning rom family leave and military reservists returning from active duty as above) will be able to return to work part time on whatever hours or shifts are agreed with their employer.
+From 1 July 2020 workers who have been furloughed for a minimum of 3 weeks prior to 30 June 2020 (plus those qualifying employees returning rom family leave and military reservists returning from active duty as above) will be able to return to work part time on whatever hours or shifts are agreed with their employer.
 The employer will be responsible for paying the employee their normal wages for the week and reclaiming from HMRC under the scheme for the hours/shifts not worked in the week (up to the cap).
 These agreed changes should be in writing and notified to the employee by the employer.